Unit 10: Vocabulary

 UK

-The hotel uses different smelling deodorizer depending on the time of year.
-In spring they use a flowery smell, in winter they use the smell of cinnamon.
+The hotel uses different smelling deodorizer depending on the time of year — in spring they use a flowery smell, in winter they use the smell of cinnamon.

 UK